zdichev/eohn-a2/README.md

 ng g component pages/about
 ```

-Ng-cli will update the import statements and the `@NgModule` decorator function.
+Ng-cli will update the import statements and the `@NgModule` decorator function to ensure that the components become part of our application.
 Check it after the commands finish.

 Handy isn't it!

-Add menu items for the newly added pages by extending the `RouterModule` in `app.module.ts` with two new objects:
+7. Let's add some menu item to point to our freshly added pages.
+We can do that by extending the `RouterModule` in `app.module.ts` with two new objects:
-When you finish `RouterModule.forRoot()` function call should look like below.
+When you finish `RouterModule.forRoot()` function call should look like this:
 ```
 RouterModule.forRoot(
   [